tautvydasVaiciunas/bitininkas-ui/docs/INTEGRATION_SUMMARY.md

 - Access and refresh tokens are stored in `localStorage` under `bitininkas_access_token` and `bitininkas_refresh_token`, while the normalized user profile lives under `bitininkas_user`. [`src/lib/api.ts`](../src/lib/api.ts) exposes `setToken`, `clearCredentials`, and `persistUser` helpers used by [`AuthContext`](../src/contexts/AuthContext.tsx) to sync storage.
 - On browser reload, `AuthContext` now enters a `bootstrapping` phase: it restores cached credentials, invokes `api.auth.me()` to confirm the session, and only then lets auth guards decide whether to render protected layouts or redirect.
 During this boot sequence [`MainLayout`](../src/components/Layout/MainLayout.tsx) shows a loading screen instead of redirecting, which keeps `/hives`, `/tasks`, `/notifications`, and `/admin/*` stable after `F5` refreshes.
 - If the profile fetch fails, storage is cleared and users are redirected to `/auth/login` after the bootstrap finishes.
+- Password reset requests hit `POST /auth/request-reset`, which creates a one-hour token in the `password_reset_tokens` table and logs the activity.
+Non-production environments echo the token in the response so QA can finish the flow without SMTP wiring.

 ## 401 Handling & Token Refresh
 1. Every request automatically appends the `Authorization: Bearer <accessToken>` header when available.